-The building replaced an earlier small chapel that had been erected at the corner of Lincoln and Chestnut Streets to serve the Franco community of Little Canada, which was some way from the SS Peter and Paul Church on Ash and Bartlett Streets in Downtown Lewiston.
+The building replaced an earlier small chapel that had been erected at the corner of Lincoln and Chestnut Streets to serve the Franco community of Little Canada, which was some distance from the SS Peter and Paul Church on Ash and Bartlett Streets in Downtown Lewiston.

-The church was not finished until 1927, by which time several other French parishes had been established in Lewiston - Holy Cross (Ste Croix) and Holy Family (Ste Famille) in Lewiston and St Louis (St Louis) in Auburn.
+The church was not finished until 1927, by which time several other French parishes were established in Lewiston - Holy Cross (Ste Croix) and Holy Family (Ste Famille) in Lewiston and St Louis (St Louis) in Auburn.
 Work had also begun of the grand basilica of SS Peter and Paul.